AchiiBella/alx-higher_level_programming/README.md

 0x01.
 Python - if/else, loops, functions
 The if-else statement is used to execute both the true part and the false part of a given condition.
 If the condition is true, the if block code is executed and if the condition is false, the else block code is executed.

+0x02.
+Python - import & modules
+Import in python is similar to #include header_file in C/C++.
+Python modules can get access to code from another module by importing the file/function using import.
+The import statement is the most common way of invoking the import machinery, but it is not the only way.